Tag Archives: power

 I’ve been studying and pondering how we got to the place where Christians can support Trump and the place where identity wars can divide brothers and sisters in faith.
 Here’s the philosophical/theological trail toward the answer I’ve discovered so far (with help from Rod Dreher).

-in the 1300’s “nominalism” took the medieval philosopher’s sense that everything has an inherent, God-given meaning and tweaked it to say that the meaning of objects and actions in the material world depends on what humans assign them.
+In the 1300’s “nominalism” took the medieval philosopher’s sense that everything has an inherent, God-given meaning and tweaked it to say that the meaning of objects and actions in the material world depends on what humans assign them.
 You can see the seeds of our present preoccupation with our individual identities in this thought.
 How we have been named and how we name ourselves makes all the difference to most of us, and the title “child of God” is not usually our number one sense of self, since that derives from God and not ourselves.

 In the 1400’s optimism about human potential shifted Europe’s focus from God to humanity who were seen as “the measure of all things.”
 We’ve been measuring our progress ever since.